 Those who circulate these rumors are probably focusing not on the scores themselves but on the percentiles, which do compare students with their peers.
 But, even so ...

-As you can see, percentiles are based on results from throughout the previous year ... not from your child's actual test date or from any one specific date.
+As you can see, percentiles are not based on results from throughout the previous year ... not from your child's actual test date or from any one specific date.

 So that theory about choosing a particular test date to improve SAT scores is pure hogwash.
 Sign up for whichever date works best for you.